 What is the “steering committee”?
 How does DSA set the agenda for meetings and choose which campaigns to develop?

 The general meeting agendas are assembled by steering and released at least a week in advance of the meeting.
 The chapter members and committee chairs suggest items for the agenda, and steering chooses what to prioritize.
+The membership has the opportunity to amend the agenda at the start of the meeting.

 Are steering committee meetings open to the general body?